The remarkable true story of the miraculous intercession of the Virgin Mary in 1944 to prisoner Claude Newman of Mississippi

 Father O’Leary then said "Maybe Our Blessed Mother wants you to offer this denial of being with Her for his conversion."
 And the priest continued, "Why don't you offer to God every

-moment that you are seperated from your heavenly Mother for this prisoner, so that he will not be seperated from God for all eternity."
+moment that you are separated from your heavenly Mother for this prisoner, so that he will not be separated from God for all eternity."

 Claude thought for a moment, then agreed, and he asked Father O’Leary to teach him the words to make the offering.
 Father O’Leary complied, and he later testified that from that moment on the only two people on earth who knew about this personal offering were Claude and himself, because it was a private matter between God, the Blessed Mother, Claude and himself.